BIOP/ijl-utilities-wrappers/README.md

   - Select EnvType : ``conda`` or ``venv``
   - Select version : ``0.6`` , ``0.7`` , ``1.0`` or ``2.0``.

-NOTE : on MAC, for a default anaconda install and a default cellpose install path should be something like: ``/opt/anaconda3/envs/cellpose`` .
+NOTE : on MacOS, for a default anaconda install and a default cellpose install path should be something like: ``/opt/anaconda3/envs/cellpose`` .

 <img src="https://github.com/BIOP/ijl-utilities-wrappers/blob/cellpose07/resources/cellposeSetup.png" title="CellposeSetup" width="50%" align="center">